Study in Oxford

 Scientist and poets include Stephen Hawking, Edwin Hubble, Edmund Halley, T.S.
 Eliot, Percy Bysshe Shelley, and John Donne.
 British Prime Ministers from Sir Robert Peel to Boris Johnson attended Oxford as well as Indira Gandhi and William Penn.

+The Oxford Botanic Garden was founded in 1621 and is one of the oldest scientific gardens in the world.
 Oxford is home to the Bodleian Library, which has been a legal deposit library for 400 years.
 The Oxford University Press is the largest university press in the world, having printed their first book in 1478, just two years after Caxton set up the first printing press in England.
 The Ashmolean, the University’s museum of art and archaeology was founded in 1683 while the Museum of Natural History has the world’s only soft tissue remains of a dodo.

-- Tuition for all lectures and seminar sessions
+- Tuition for all lectures and seminar sessions.

 - Six nights in twin-room accommodations with private bathrooms at historic Rewley House, Oxford University Department of Continuing Education.